Germany: Nine feared trapped after hotel building collapse – DW – 08/07/2024

 "Several people were able to leave the building on their own and are being looked after by emergency services and counselors," police said.

-Pictures from the scene showed debris of the collapsed building on the ground.
+Pictures from the scene showed parts of a building that have been damaged with debris on the ground.

+Public broadcaster SWR said local fire brigade teams were initially not able to enter the building because of the risk that the building could cave fully.

+People in neighboring bildings were also evacuated given the risk of damage a complete collapse could inflict on its surroundings.

 rm/jsi (dpa)